ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ## Step 1: Create Initial Contract

-Create a new file called `MyExampleCrossChainMessenger.sol` in the `teleporter/contracts/src/CrossChainApplications/MyExampleCrossChainMessenger/`
+Create a new file called `MyExampleCrossChainMessenger.sol` in a `teleporter/contracts/src/CrossChainApplications/MyExampleCrossChainMessenger/` directory.

 At the top of the file define the Solidity version to work with, and import the necessary types and interfaces.